-- iii.
-Weight of Similarity: This parameter corresponds to P{i} in Equation 3 (Section 3.2.5), which weights the similarity term used in the memory chunk activation equation (Equation 1).
+used in the memory chunk activation equation (Equation 1).
 Values were whole numbers from 1 to 7.
 This variation allowed us to examine the similarity term's interaction with the base-level learning and noise terms.
-In comparing a chunk in memory to the cue currently under consideration, greater weights translate to a higher value of the similarity term within the activation equation. - iv.
-Flawed Perception Level: This value determines the probability that the "user" correctly classifies any information cue in the current email being processed.
+In comparing a chunk in memory to the cue currently under consideration, greater weights translate to a higher value of the similarity term within the activation equation.

+- iv) Flawed Perception Level: This value determines the probability that the 'user' correctly classifies any information cue in the current email being processed.
 Higher values raise the likelihood that the user will code the information cue wrongly.
-The term varied from 0.0 to 0.5, incrementing by 0.1. - v.
-Legitimate-to-Phishing Email Ratio [L-P Ratio] in long-term memory: This value represents the experience of previously seen legitimate and phishing emails for a user.
+The term varied from 0.0 to 0.5, incrementing by 0.1. - v) Legitimate-to-Phishing Email Ratio [L-P Ratio] in long-term memory: This value represents the experience of previously seen legitimate and phishing emails for a user.
 The term started with 20 legitimate and 20 phishing emails (1:1).
-Since this ratio for real-world emails is estimated at roughly 3000:1 (Symantec 2018), we input the ratios 10:1, 100:1, 3000:1 and 5000:1 to observe the parameter's potential influence.
+Since this ratio for real-world emails is estimated at roughly 3000:1 (Symantec, 2018), we input the ratios 10:1, 100:1, 3000:1 and 5000:1 to observe the parameter's potential influence.

 3.2.3.
-Cue Chunks in Long-Term Memory
+Cue chunks in long-term memory

-The simulated long-term memory was populated with chunks derived from the 40 empirical study emails.
-(Note that each email contained 0-13 hyperlinks, all encoded as distinct chunks.)
+The simulated long-term memory was populated with chunks derived from the 40 empirical study emails (note that each email contained 0-13 hyperlinks, all encoded as distinct chunks).
 In this way, these emails are the source of cue chunks, i.e. past knowledge facts, that are associated with legitimate and phishing emails.
 Considering that legitimate emails outnumber phishing emails in real-world experiences, we duplicated the cue chunks associated with the 20 legitimate emails multiple times for different L-P Ratio settings.

-Memory chunks contain the following components:
+Chunks in long-term memory contain the following components:

-- Cue type: One of the 13 different cue categories (Table 1). - Attribute score(s): Each is 0 if the question is answered "No," and 1 otherwise (Table 1). - Utility: Value is 0 if the email associated with this past cue was normal; 1 for phishing.
+- Cue type: One of the 13 different cue categories (Table 1). - Attribute score(s): Each is 0 if the question is answered 'No', and 1 otherwise (Table 1). - Utility: Value is 0 if the email associated with this past cue was normal; 1 for phishing.